redpelicans/transac-redline/README.md

 That's all your server is up.
 Point your brower on "http://localhost:3002" an transac again and again ...
-To initate transacs you need to use one the clients available (see NPM 'client-transac-redline').
+To initate transacs you need to use one the clients available (see NPM 'transac-cli').